 The Australian Government is now building on the success of streamlining in Commonwealth waters, working to streamline arrangements for projects that cross between offshore and coastal jurisdictions.

 Streamlining in designated coastal waters

 The streamlined offshore environmental approval process resulted in cost savings to industry and the community of approximately $120 million per year.
-However, those new arrangements do not apply to activities which are undertaken in coastal waters or which cross both Commonwealth and a State or Northern Territory jurisdiction.
+However, those new arrangements do not apply to activities which are undertaken in coastal waters.

 - NOPSEMA for OH&S, structural integrity and environmental management in Commonwealth waters;